How to Easily Export and Sync Airtable to Google Sheets With 2-Way Updates

 Select Confirm when you’ve chosen a flow direction.

-Step 3: Filter data to export from Airtable to Google Sheets
+Step 4: Filter unrelated data from syncing between Airtable and Google Sheets

 Select Add a new trigger to begin setting up your rules.
 There can be some variability here, depending on your particular setup.